ethereum/devp2p/discv5/discv5-theory.md

 If the registrar returns a ticket, the advertiser waits before retrying with the latest ticket.
 A single waiting interval SHOULD NOT exceed `E`, the advertisement expiry duration.
 If the registrar still cannot admit the advertisement after the retry, it may return an updated ticket and a new waiting time.

 The protocol does not define a fixed maximum total duration for a registration attempt.
-An implementation MAY abandon an attempt after a local timeout, after a configured maximum number of retries, or if the registrar is considered unusable according to local DISC-NG liveness policy.
+An implementation MAY abandon an attempt after a local timeout, after a configured maximum number of retries, or if the registrar is considered unusable according to local TopDisc liveness policy.

-A registration attempt fails if the registrar is unreachable, rejects the request, returns malformed responses, the registration window is missed, a local retry or timeout limit is reached, or the registrar is otherwise considered unusable according to local DISC-NG liveness policy.
+A registration attempt fails if the registrar is unreachable, rejects the request, returns malformed responses, the registration window is missed, a local retry or timeout limit is reached, or the registrar is otherwise considered unusable according to local TopDisc liveness policy.
 On failure, the advertiser removes the registrar from the pending state for that bucket and may select another registrar.

 When registration succeeds, the advertisement remains stored by the registrar until it expires, unless it is removed earlier by registrar policy.

 Registration responses may include auxiliary ENRs selected from the registrar's view of the service table.
-The advertiser may use these ENRs to update its advertise table `B(s)` after validating the ENRs, checking DISC-NG capability, and applying local DISC-NG usability policy.
+The advertiser may use these ENRs to update its advertise table `B(s)` after validating the ENRs, checking TopDisc capability, and applying local TopDisc usability policy.
 The recommended auxiliary-ENR selection rule is described in [Auxiliary ENR Selection](#auxiliary-enr-selection).

 ### Renewal